-In the spring 2019 we are rolling out updated content materials, HSFPP version 9.0.
+In July 2019 we are rolling out updated content materials, HSFPP version 9.0.
 During the rollout you'll continue to have access to the current curriculum while becoming familiar first with the new website features and then the curriculum updates.

 Current curriculum ©2013-2014 available to order and download from the website.

 Launch new curriculum ©2019.
 Available to order and download from the website.
 Quick Start videos and live webinars available to learn about new curriculum features.

 Retire older curriculum ©2013-2014 and archive to HSFPP.org resources so instructors can access when desired.
 The old edition will not be available in print after September 1, 2019.

 Instructor materials have the same familiar lesson format with detailed teacher notes and slide decks available online.

 New case studies provide opportunities for reinforcing learning across module topics.

 Student learning materials have the same familiar components, including six student guide workbooks to download or order and learn plans and worksheets available online.